nossidge/snowball/README.md

 the future, no matter what raw input text is used.

 The lexicon file is only used when reading from raw input files and creating the preprocessed files.

+## Input Files - Thesaurus

+**snowball-thesaurus.txt** (Use "-t" to change the file name, and "-T" to disable)

+The program will switch words like:

+    among amongst
+    colour color
+    compear compare
+    completely utterly totally absolutely

+In the last example, if it finds a line with "totally" in it, it adds three more lines, substituting the word with "completely", "utterly", and "absolutely".

+This can be used to switch between British and American English words, to fix common spelling errors, to correct archaic words to the current spelling, or to switch between synonyms.

+The thesaurus file is only used when reading from raw input files and creating the preprocessed files.

 ## Output Files